United Methodist Connections, Relationships, & Resources

 Puget Sound has maintained a relationship with the United Methodist Church (and its predecessor denominations) since its founding by Methodist clergy in 1888.
 University Chaplain Dave Wright, a United Methodist clergyperson, helps connect UMC students with these resources and programs.
 Feel free to contact Dave Wright or to visit any of the following sites for more information.

-- Annual UMC Student Welcome Brunch: Each September, UMeth and the Center for Intercultural and Civic Engagement (CICE) host a welcome brunch for new and returning Methodist students.
+- Annual UMC Student Welcome Brunch: Each September, the University Chaplaincy hosts a welcome brunch for new and returning Methodist students.
 This is a great chance to meet new arrivals and get connected with Methodism at Puget Sound.

 - Financial and Scholarship Support:

 - The University of Puget Sound offers a wide range of religious leadership awards for returning students, several of which indicate a donor's preference for United Methodist recipients.
 These awards range from $1,500-$15,000, with higher awards going towards students with interest in professional lay or ordained ministry.

 - The General Board of Higher Education and Ministry offers a range of scholarship and loan programs to United Methodist students.
 Specific needs and considerations may apply; please read each scholarship description carefully.

 - The United Methodist Higher Education Foundation is a nonprofit foundation based in Nashville, Tennessee, that specifically works to provide financial support to United Methodist students attending United Methodist-related schools and universities.
 Their programs include a matching scholarship program that individual congregations or conferences may partner with to increase their resources for students.